<h1 style=”margin-top: 30px; font-size: 35px;”>Solidarity versus despair</h1>

 The situation is bleak.
-Wherever we look in the world, fascism is on the ascendant.
-From Trump and Bolsanaro in the New World, to PiS, Fidesz and the AfD in Europe, to UKIP and the Brexiteers in the UK and even Brian Tamaki’s nascent Coalition Party here in Aotearoa, fascists are organised, resurgent and gaining ever more political power.
+Wherever we look in the world, fascism seems to be on the ascendant.
+From Trump and Bolsanaro in the New World, to PiS, Fidesz and the AfD in Europe, to UKIP and the Brexiteers in the UK and even Hannah Tamaki’s nascent Sustainability Party here in Aotearoa, fascists are organised, resurgent and gaining ever more political power.
 And it’s not just the political aspect of it: the media visibility of these petty tyrants emboldens other white supremacists and makes life more dangerous for the targets of fascism.

 Take for example Stefan Molyneux, the white supremacist and race scientist.
 While he and Lauren Southern were effectively opposed by public protest last June, the very fact that he is a wealthy public commentator is terrifying.
 His ideas have no scientific basis, vilify people of colour, queer people and women for no good reason and cause massive quantities of suffering for anybody who comes into contect with him.
 He deserves to be sitting in a darkened basement, spewing invective in a journal somewhere.
 Instead he has a youtube channel, gets media interviews with Patrick Gower and has a large group of fans fawning over him.
 This is a problem.

 Jordan Peterson poses similar issues.
 While less overtly bigoted than some of the previous interlocutors I’ve mentioned, he provides a certain level of pseudo-intellectual cover to racist, misogynistic and queerphobic ideas.

 Peterson's work exemplifies the fascist mode of argument described by Sartre: